louis-neovim-plugins/statuscolumn/README.md

 - Strong border with the "buffer" space.
 - Gitsigns are displayed as a different color on the border.
 - Wrapped lines now better display their span in the number column.
+- Marks are shown if there are any in the current buffer.

 ## Installation